-Welding helmets are mostly considered a safety item.
-But that doesn’t mean you can’t have a badass welding helmet and look like a baller at the same time!
-Here is our 2020 picks for the most badass welding helmets around.
+Welding helmets are mostly considered a safety item, but that doesn’t mean you can't have to look the part with some badass welding helmets.
+Be safe and look baller at the same time.
+Here are our 2021 picks for the most badass welding helmets around.

 With today’s advanced printing techniques just about any design is possible.
 So, make a bold statement!
 Just make sure to select a quality helmet approved by all the safety agencies.
 As there are a lot of cool looking helmets that are junk.